-At the heart of The Brinton Museum is the art, historic documents, books and furnishings that make up the Bradford Brinton Memorial Collection, which showcase the elegant and eclectic tastes of a well-educated Western gentleman.
-The Collection is complemented by 19th, 20th and 21st Century long-term and visiting exhibitions that have been thoughtfully curated to tell a distinctive story of the American West through historical and contemporary perspectives.
+Established in 1960 and opened to the public in 1961, the museum today includes the historic Brinton Ranch House, built in 1892 and expanded by Brinton in 1927-28 to accommodate his extensive collections, the well-kept grounds, gardens and outbuildings such as a carriage barn, saddle barn, milk house, Little Goose Creek Lodge, and, new for 2017, a traditional leather workshop.
+The Brinton Museum’s new 24,000-square-foot $15.8-million, eco-conscious building, which opened in 2015, houses one of the most significant and extensive Western and American Indian Art collections in the Rocky Mountain West.
+The Forrest E. Mars, Jr. Building includes three floors featuring four galleries, a museum store, and the Brinton Bistro, which offers indoor and outdoor dining with picturesque, 180-degree views of the Bighorn Mountains.
+At the heart of The Brinton Museum are the art, historic documents, American Indian art and artifacts, books and furnishings that make up the Bradford Brinton Memorial Collection, which showcases the elegant and eclectic tastes of a well-educated Western gentleman.
+The Brinton Collection is complemented by 19th, 20th and 21st century long-term and rotating exhibitions that have been thoughtfully curated to tell a distinctive story of the American West through historical and contemporary perspectives.
 Through careful preservation and discriminating acquisition of new pieces, The Brinton honors the art and craftsmanship of the region.

-Please visit thebrintonmuseum.org for a full list of 2016 exhibits and events.
-The Brinton is open March 15 through Dec.
-23 in 2016.
+Please visit thebrintonmuseum.org for a full list of 2017 exhibits and events.
+The Brinton Museum is open March 15 through Dec.
+23 in 2017.